TylerYep/sage/README.md

 ## Autograder
 Jump into generate with `cd generate/`.

 Run `python sample.py [problem_num]` to get training data.
 This will also give the top 50 submissions in the source data that were not represented in your grammar.
-Fix your grammar!
+(Fix your grammar!)

+YOU CAN ALSO run `python sample.py 0 -a` to get all training data.

 Run `python preprocess.py [problem_num] [data_path_here.pkl]` to convert/split the data into train/val/test.